devtron-labs/devtron/docs/setup/install/install-devtron-in-airgapped-environment.md

 # Devtron Installation with Image Pull Secret

 ## Prerequisites
-Before starting, ensure that you have created an image pull secret for your registry if need authentication.
+Before starting, ensure that you have created an image pull secret for your registry if authentication is required.

 ### Steps to Create an Image Pull Secret
 1. Create the namespace (if not already created):